Hanb12-JO/robosys2024_assignment2/README.md

 ## Overview
 This package uses ROS2 to measure and publish internet download and upload speeds.
 The data is published to a topic and received by a subscriber node, which logs the results to the display.
 ## Features
-* Can measure the download and upload speeds of internet.
+* Can measure the download and upload speeds of the internet.
-* Publishe the measurement results via a ROS2 topic, which the subscriber node receives and logs.
+* The measurement results are published via a ROS2 topic, which the subscriber node receives and logs.
 ## Require environment
   * ubuntu 22.04 and later

 ## Setup
-  This ROS2 package use speedtest library on python.Please copy the below command to install speedtest environment.
+  This ROS2 package uses speedtest library in python.Please copy the below command to install the speedtest environment.
 ```bash
 pip install speedtest-cli
 ```